chakal1337/gpt-madness/frantech-fanfic.md

 # opening music

+Verse 1:
 In a world of data and technology
 Where the internet is the key
 We stand tall and proud
 Defending freedom and innovation

+Chorus:
 We are the Frantech Stallions
 Fighting for the internet
 Against the forces that seek to do it harm
 We will never give up the fight

-For we are the Frantech Stallions

-And we will protect the internet for all time
+Verse 2:
 With our skills and determination
 We will stand strong and never falter
 For we are the Frantech Stallions

-And we will keep the internet free and open for all.
+And we will keep the internet free and open for all

-# ending music
+Bridge:
+We are the guardians of the internet
+Defending it from all who would do it harm
+We will never back down
 We are the Frantech Stallions

+Chorus:
+We are the Frantech Stallions
 Fighting for the internet
+Against the forces that seek to do it harm
+We will never give up the fight

+# ending music

+Verse 1:
+We look back on the days gone by
+When we fought for Frantech and the internet
+We stood tall and proud
 Defending freedom and innovation

-With our skills and determination
+Chorus:
+Frantech, Frantech
+We gave our all for you
+And though Francisco is no longer with us
+His legacy lives on through us

+Verse 2:
+We built a legacy of strength and courage
+And we protected the internet from all who would do it harm But now the time has come for us to move on
+And though we will always remember Francisco
+We must continue the fight in his honor

+Chorus:
+Frantech, Frantech
-We stand against the forces of darkness
+We will carry on the fight
+For the internet and for Francisco

-And we will never give up the fight
+We will never give up

+Bridge:
+We may be without our leader
+But we will never be without hope
-We are the Frantech Stallions
+For we are the Frantech Stallions
 And we will protect the internet for all time

-With our hearts and minds united
+Chorus:
+Frantech, Frantech

-We will stand strong and never falter
+We will carry on the fight

-For we are the Frantech Stallions

-And we will keep the internet free and open for all.
+For the internet and for Francisco
+We will never give up
+Frantech, Frantech
+We will always be grateful
+For the memories and the legacy that we carry on.